-You've already taken the first step to becoming a confident rc pilot by finding this web site.
-Now this particular page will give you a fundamental understanding of radio control flying; all the important information and advice about learning to fly rc airplanes has been condensed in to 10 easy lessons, with relevant links to pages of RC Airplane World where you can read about the topics in more detail.
+You've already taken the first step to becoming a confident rc pilot by finding this website.
+Now this page will give you a basic understanding of the hobby - all the important info about learning to fly rc airplanes has been condensed in to 10 easy lessons, with links to the relevant pages of RC Airplane World where you can read about the topics in more detail.

 So get yourself comfortable, grab a drink and a snack and we'll begin!